5ujay/bgmi-clone/README.md

    # or
    yarn

-   Start the frontend development server with `npm run dev`.
+   Start :- npm run dev

-Unique and diffrenet idea 💡 I hope you like this then star ⭐ the repo Thanks
+# Unique and diffrenet idea 💡 I hope you like this then star ⭐ the repo